nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [pionative.com: 6 Important things you need to run Kubernetes in production](https://www.pionative.com/post/6-important-things-you-need-to-run-kubernetes-in-production)
 * [youtube: Common Kubernetes Mistakes - CPU and Memory Requests (part 1) | Robusta](https://www.youtube.com/watch?v=_nknHwTKlh8)
 * [medium.com/mycloudseries: Must-haves for your Kubernetes Cluster to be Production Ready](https://medium.com/mycloudseries/must-haves-for-your-kubernetes-cluster-to-be-production-ready-dc7d1d18c4a2)
+* [cloudogu.com: Kubernetes least privilege implementation using the Google Cloud as an axample](https://cloudogu.com/en/blog/kubernetes-least-privilege-gcp-example) How are you avoiding accidental changes to #kubernetes?
+This post describes what cloudogu do featuring "kubectl sudo", " helm sudo" and "sudo context".

 <center>
 [![k8s experts be like](images/k8sexpertsbelike.jfif){: style="width:50%"}](https://twitter.com/memenetes)